edu-bm7/CS50x/Week10-FinalProject/README.md

 So let's check out the `<script>` tag where the GSAP code with the ScrollTrigger plugin is written.

-Right at the first line, for those who never used GSAP plugins before, there is the function to register the ScrollTrigger Plugin.
+Right at the first line, for those who never used GSAP plugins before is the function to register the ScrollTrigger Plugin.

 The GSAP with ScrollTrigger Plugin enable us to easily animate elements when they enter the viewport with absolutely freedom.